-Vermont is home to some of the best mountain biking in New England (and arguably the US as a whole) with world-class destinations like the Kingdom Trails and the up-and-coming trail network around Stowe.
+Vermont is home to some of the best mountain biking in New England (and arguably the US!) and Killington Bike Park is one of those must-ride destinations.

 Killington is a small town located in south-central Vermont that, until recent years, was almost exclusively established as a ski resort.
 In fact, when my dad was growing up in Rutland, there wasn’t even a town of Killington, it was just a ski hill with a couple of lifts.